 Reduces Maintenance Cost:

-The total cost of the project is only 25 per cent of the lifecycle cost of the house.
-Hence, to reduce cost, it is essential that you try to cut the remaining 75 per cent of the cost of the project.
+The total cost of the project is only 25 percent of the lifecycle cost of the house.
+Hence, to reduce cost, you must try to cut the remaining 75 percent of the value of the project.

-He can suggest materials that might cost you higher upfront but will save you money in the long-run in the form of reduced maintenance cost.
+He can suggest materials that might cost you higher upfront but will save you money in the long run in the form of reduced maintenance costs.

 Increases the Resale Value of the House: